 - L O V E, no matter how the above bullet points present themselves in any one of us

-Throughout most of my life, I have walked through bouts of depression, anxiety, addictions and then, recovery.
+Throughout much of my life, I have walked through bouts of depression, anxiety, addictions and then, recovery.
 For me, all of my recovery has to do with a commitment to daily practice.
 Trauma, alcohol, drugs and donuts never really go away.
-They are, after all, an enormous part of my story and my construction into who I am today.
+They are, after all, an enormous part of my story and the construction of who I am today.

-I still experience what feels like paralyzing panic and I immediately go to “fight, flight or freeze.”
+Sometimes, I still experience what feels like paralyzing panic and I immediately go to “fight, flight or freeze.”
 No matter where I am, the next step (action) is to practice mindfulness.
-I must take a few deep breaths.
-I remind myself, (even if I don’t believe it,) that I am experiencing feelings which are not based on facts.
+I often stop and take a few deep breaths.
+I remind myself, (even if I don’t believe it,) that I am experiencing feelings (of fear,) which are not based on facts.

 So now, with my daughters, the jig is up.
 The jig is totally up.
-They are very clear that I’m not perfect and I’m not a pretty princess anymore.
+They are very clear that I’m not perfect.
+I’m not a pretty princess anymore.
 I grieve over this fact but move forward.

-One thing I can give to my daughters are the gifts that come from walking through life through practice.
-No, it may not be fun or glamorous, but for this mother, it’s the best I’ve got to give.
+One thing I know I give to my daughters is the proof that there are gifts that come from a commitment to practice.
+It may not always be fun or glamorous, but for this mother, it’s the best I’ve got to give.

-Today, which is all any of us really have, it’s enough.
+Just for today, which is all any of us really have, it has to be enough.